suffolklibraries/lgc/content/collections/events/my-choir-rocks-children-s-choir-1.md

     content:
       -
         type: text
-        text: 'Children''s choir meets at the Marina Theatre in Lowestoft, NR32 1HH.
+        text: 'Children''s Choir meets at the Marina Theatre in Lowestoft, NR32 1HH.
 The entrance is at the front of the building via the Marina and has wide double wooden doors for those that have accessibility needs.'
   -
     type: heading
     attrs: